 Quite a few attempts were disasters with idlis as hard as rock, but at other times it turned out to be great.

-I tried a little trick , after the batter is mixed into a paste , take a pinch of active yeast in warm water
+I tried a little trick , after the batter is mixed into a paste , take a teaspoon of active yeast in warm water let it activate for a few minutes

 Add to the batter just like u would do for making appams but only the quantity is less as compared Cover this batter and leave it over night, next morning the batter will swell up which is a good sign of fermentation , add salt if the batter is to make dosas make it thin and for idlis keep the consistency thick.